sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 10/25/2022 19:14 PT_
+_Updated 10/27/2022 16:49 PT_

-v7.19.2 has been released to 100% of users on Android.
-This release should fix any issues caused by an error seen when logging in after updating the app version.
-We are still investigating why users were logged out in the first place.
-The rest of the team is working on development for v7.20.
+v7.19.3 has been released to 100% of users on Android.
+This release should fix any issues caused users to be logged out and see an error when attemping to log back in.
+The rest of the team is working on improving android data syncing and on development for v7.20.

 ***